-We are pleased to present the 2020 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
-We are happy that once again the District was able to successfully protect our community and the residents we serve against mosquitoes, West Nile virus (WNV), invasive mosquitoes and other threats to public health.
-This report describes the work performed by the District.
+It is with great pleasure that we present to you the 2021 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
+Once again, the District had a successful year serving the residents of Sacramento and Yolo counties protecting community members against mosquitoes, West Nile virus (WNV), invasive mosquitoes and other related threats.
+This report outlines the work conducted by the District to accomplish the primary goal and mission of protecting public health.